FedSlate:A Federated Deep Reinforcement Learning Recommender System: Problem Definition

 \subsection{Necessary Assumptions}

 In our federated reinforcement learning recommendation problem, we make the following assumptions: \begin{itemize} \item \textbf{A1:} A user selects only one item at a time (or may choose not to select, represented as $\bot$ for a null item). \item \textbf{A2:} Transitions depend solely on the selection.
 Specifically, the user's state changes, and a reward (user engagement) is generated only when the user consumes item $i$.
-Additionally, while a user engages with a platform, the states of other platforms remain frozen. \item \textbf{A3:} There is interconnectedness between the user's behaviors on different platforms, and the impact of a single platform on the user is ``cross-platform''. \item \textbf{A4:} After consuming item $i$, the user's interest transfers to other platforms. \item \textbf{A5:} Only the output values of $Q_{\alpha}$ and $Q_{\beta}$ are shared for learning the joint policy $\pi^{\ast}_{fed}$.
-Other information, including $D_{\alpha}$ and $D_{\beta}$, is locally visible only. \end{itemize} \textbf{A1} is the original assumption in SlateQ (\textbf{SC}). \textbf{A2} extends the \textbf{RTDS} assumption in SlateQ to the multi-platform scenario. \textbf{A3}, \textbf{A4}, and \textbf{A5} are specific assumptions for the single-user multi-platform context. \textbf{A3} is the most important premise of our method, which is intuitive and easily acceptable.
-Note that \textbf{A4} is a simplification of actual user behavior since regular users often switch platforms after consuming a ``series'' of items.
-However, we believe this simplification brings about concise algorithmic descriptions, and we consider \textbf{A4} to be easily relaxed (by fixing the states of platforms where the user is not present and allowing state transitions to continue on the user's current platform). \textbf{A5} ensures that information about the user on different platforms is not leaked (we believe that even for the same user, information should not be shared between platforms without user authorization).
+Additionally, while a user engages with a platform, the states of other platforms remain frozen. \item \textbf{A3:} There is interconnectedness between the user's behaviors on different platforms, and the impact of a single platform on the user is ``cross-platform''. \item \textbf{A4:} Only the output values of $Q_{\alpha}$ and $Q_{\beta}$ are shared for learning the joint policy $\pi^{\ast}_{fed}$.
+Other information, including transitions $D_{\alpha}=\left \{ \left \langle s_{\alpha},A_{\alpha},s{}'_{\alpha},r_{\alpha} \right \rangle \right \} $ and $D_{\beta}=\left\{\left\langle s_{\beta},A_{\beta}\right \rangle\right\}$, is locally visible only. \end{itemize} \textbf{A1} is the original assumption in SlateQ (\textbf{Single choice (SC)}). \textbf{A2} extends the \textbf{Reward/transition dependence on selection (RTDS)} assumption in SlateQ to the multi-platform scenario. \textbf{A3} and \textbf{A4} are specific assumptions for the single-user multi-platform context. \textbf{A3} is the most important premise of our method, which is intuitive and easily acceptable. \textbf{A4} ensures that information about the user on different platforms is not leaked (we believe that even for the same user, information should not be shared between platforms without user authorization).